This Shrimp Lo Mein is quick and easy to make at home and is sooooo much better than any take-out.

 Pan: I love cooking in my wok.
 Anything I can get away with cooking in it, I do.
 And if you happen to have a good stainless steel wok, you’re going to want to pull that out.
 It’s the best tool for the job.
 But, if not, a large stainless steel skillet will work as well.
 This is not a job for a Teflon pan!

-Noodles: The noodles used in this dish are a type of Chinese noodle made with wheat.
-They’re used a lot in stir fried noodle dishes, as you can imagine.
+Noodles: The noodles used in this dish are a type of Chinese noodle made of wheat.
+They’re used a lot in stir-fried noodle dishes, as you can imagine.
 In fact, the world “lo Mein” is derived from the Cantonese word for stirred noodles.
 These lo mein noodles tend to be thicker and dense than some other familiar Chinese Noodles.

 Before you add the cooked noodles to the wok (or your large skillet), make sure that they aren’t mushed together in a big clump.
 That won’t be helpful to you as you’re trying to cook them and spread them evenly throughout your shrimp and vegetables.
 If your noodles are all stuck together after boiling, you can de-clump by rinsing them under warm water and draining them well before adding them to your wok.